 - Instead of sending an email, you could also take the opportunity at one of your team meetings to thank a colleague or pass on congratulations.

-Do I have to do it in a public forum?
+Do you have to do it in a public forum?

 In short, no. There is nothing wrong with passing on positive feedback to one of your team members in a one-to-one situation.
 My long answer is, however, that I would encourage you to at least consider using a public forum to share your commentary.
 I have two reasons for this.